aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-The keyword `one` means that (for simplicity) we're going to restrict to exactly one domain name server, so that `Dns.map` will be the mapping used everywhere.
+The keyword `one` in the signature declaration means that (for simplicity) we're going to restrict to exactly one domain name server, so that `Dns.map` will be the mapping used everywhere.
 Again, as with serving resources, this could be dynamic (and in fact there are known security attacks that rely on changing DNS bindings during an interaction) but we're simplifying.

 In order to model HTTP requests, we also need the concept of _cookies_, so let's declare them: